10 Best Kayak Tours in New Zealand

 See the underwater world in a unique way with a clear kayak!
-The Goat Island Marine Reserve in Leigh (north Auckland) is a protected area for marine life so there are plenty of fish, stingrays and even marine mammals to be seen under your kayak.
+The Goat Island Marine Reserve in Leigh (North Auckland) is a protected area for marine life so there is plenty of fish, stingrays and even marine mammals to be seen under your kayak.
 You don’t even have to get wet!
 Clearyaks can be rented from the Goat Island Marine Reserve or tours and transfers from Auckland are available.

 Location: Leigh, Auckland, North Island

 4. Glowworm Kayak Tour in Tauranga

 If there are two things that New Zealand does well it’s kayak tours and glowworm tours!
 Stick them together and you get an awesome glowworm kayaking!
 Kayak down secluded creeks which are home to thousands of glistening glowworms.
 It’s a great way to see these fascinating creatures.
 Book your trip with Waimarino.
 Check out more 7 Places to See the Famous Glowworms in New Zealand.

 Location: McLaren Falls Park, Tauranga, North Island.